Fraunhofer-AISEC/MSET/README.md

 save each test case binary in a directory named `test_case_binaries`, located within the `test_cases` directory.

+To skip the compilation step when evaluating, use the `--use-prebuilt-binaries` option.
+This will cause MSET to look for binaries, instead of source files, and use them for the evaluation.
+This assumes that a previous evaluation was done using `--keep-binaries`.

 In addition to the standard usage of MSET, you can use the `--generate` option to (re)generate test cases.
 This can be useful for developing new test cases or modifying existing ones to test your sanitizer more specifically.
 By default,